Making great literacy lessons easy. Why join Plazoom?

 By Sue Drury

-Main Image for Books for topics – Teaching ideas and resources for KS1 and KS2
+Main Image for Books for topics – How to select engaging curriculum-linked books

 If you are a bookshelf-half-full sort of person, you might feel encouraged that there continues to be such a vast market for fresh material.
 If you are more of the library-half-empty tendency, you might worry how any school could afford to keep their book stocks current and relevant.